dpaulat/supercell-wx-docs/development/developer-setup.rst

 - If adding a dependency, prefer adding it to conanfile.py over adding a submodule, unless additional customization is necessary
 - Minimize custom development environment configuration
+- Update acknowledgements when appropriate

+  - Supercell Wx should remain MIT-licensed
+  - Dependencies must be compatible with the MIT license

+    - LGPL-licensed software must be contained within shared libraries
+    - GPL-licensed software must not be used

 Help
 ----